 Assistance at the Airport

 We at Limitless Travel know and understand the difficulty of flying with a disability.
 This handy guide details what you need to know to ensure you are making the most of the disabled assistance at airports when you fly overseas.
 From booking your ticket, to disembarking the plane, everything you need to know is right here, so flying needn’t be a daunting experience.
-Remember – airport assistance is there to make your journey easier.
-All you really have to do is book your assistance and show up!
+Remember – airport assistance is there to make your journey easier and have plenty of experience in helping people with a range of disabilities such as wheelchair users and those with autism and who are deaf.

 Before you book any disabled holidays or even your airline ticket, it is very important that you research which airlines can provide the type of special assistance you require.
 Each airline has a slightly different policy, so it is best to ensure you understand what the airline can and cannot do to provide the level of special assistance you need to have a safe and accessible flight.
 The best place to do your research is with the airlines directly, either on their disabled access website page, or by calling the airline via their dedicated special assistance contact number.